 Guest post written by Becca McDonald, eCommerce Worldwide

 The German eCommerce market shares many similarities with other mature markets in Europe.
-Current strategic discussions predominantly concern the same topics that are also at the centre of other advanced-commerce ecosystems, such as the UK and Ireland.
+Current strategic discussions predominantly concern the same topics that are also at the center of other advanced-commerce ecosystems, such as the UK and Ireland.
 For example; omnichannel excellence, mobile first, social commerce, big data and changing customer expectations.
-However, there are some key differences that any merchant or service-provider should consider before launching in to the German market, writes Becca McDonald of eCommerce Worldwide
+However, there are some key differences that any merchant or service-provider should consider before launching into the German market, writes Becca McDonald of eCommerce Worldwide

-German customers are used to ordering with open invoice as the payment method.
+German customers are used to ordering with open invoices as the payment method.
 Returning items they don’t like or that don’t fit must be easy and for free.
 As a matter of fact, return rates can exceed 40% depending on the industry segment.
-However, on the upside, conversion rates when offering open invoice often outperform the European average, thus compensating or exceeding the return effect.
+However, on the upside, conversion rates when offering open invoices often outperform the European average, thus compensating or exceeding the return effect.

 The German customer tends to be much more sensitive than their European counterparts when it comes to data protection.
 This is also reflected in a rather strict legal framework.
 Likewise, gaining the German customer’s trust is not a given.
 Businesses need to diligently check their website with regards to spelling and overall professional appearance.
 Trust symbols might help if brands are totally unknown or reputation still needs to be built up.

 German businesses, such as Zalando, have set a high service standard – e.g. 100 day free returns – which domestic online customers now expect from any online vendor.

 Special promotion days: ‘Mother’s Day’ in Germany is on the second Sunday of May, as opposed to the English equivalent in March.
 ‘Black Friday’ has recently gained prominence, with the first dedicated sale activities taking place in 2014.